-The consumer buying trend toward greater use of e-commerce represents a fundamental shift in the retail ecosystem.
-Even before the global pandemic accelerated the shift in consumer behavior, e-commerce revenue was expected to grow from 3.98 percent of global retail revenue in 2012 to 26.01 percent in 2025.
-Countless people now struggle to physically go out and obtain necessities, so that number is rising even faster.
+The consumer buying shift toward e-commerce is a fundamental change to retail.
+Even before the pandemic, e-commerce revenue was expected to grow from 3.98 percent of global retail revenue in 2012 to 26.01 percent in 2025.
+Now that countless people struggle to go out and physically obtain necessities, the number is rising even faster.

-E-commerce has created a tremendous demand for automation to help optimize operations and order fulfillment in warehouses and distribution centers all over the world.
-For the past decade or so, collaborative robotic arms—arms that work safely around people—have played a critical part in automating manufacturing processes.
-Now, collaborative autonomous mobile robots (AMRs) have entered manufacturing plants and warehouses to optimize internal logistics.
+E-commerce has accelerated demand to optimize operations and order fulfillment in warehouses and distribution centers all over the world.
+For over a decade, collaborative robotic arms—arms that work safely around people—have been automating manufacturing processes.
+Now, collaborative autonomous mobile robots (AMRs) optimize internal logistics for manufacturing plants and warehouses.

-Witnessing this rising demand for autonomous mobility in warehouses and collaborative robotic arms in manufacturing, IAM Robotics introduced a special AMR to the market in 2016: Swift™, an autonomous mobile manipulation robot , which could both move and pick products.
-We went on to receive a patent on October 10, 2017 for our technology that enables our robots to autonomously navigate human-friendly environments, identify the location of objects and pick individual items or bins.
-But we were far from finished with our mission of automating warehouse operations.
-Meet Bolt™, our latest robotic innovation.
+Seeing the rising demand for autonomous mobility in manufacturing, IAM Robotics introduced a special robot in 2016: Swift™, an autonomous mobile manipulation robot (AMMR), which both moves and picks products.
+Illustrating Swift’s effectiveness, we secured a patent on October 10, 2017 for our technology that enables the robot to autonomously navigate human-friendly environments, identify the location of objects and pick individual items or bins.
+But Swift was just the first step in our mission to automate warehouse operations.
+So we created Bolt™, the latest advancement from IAM Robotics.

 Bolt™ is an AMR Built for Collaboration